George Roe Van De Water

+Biography

-Van De Water was born in Flushing, New York to John Titus Van Der Water and Ellen Fowler.
+Van De Water was born on April 25, 1854 in Flushing, New York to John Titus Van Der Water and Ellen Fowler.
 He is a descendant of Jacobus van de Water, one of the last Dutch mayors of New York City.

 Van Der Water earned a B.S. from Cornell University in 1874, where he later became an alumnus trustee.
 In 1879 he married Cornelia Townsend Youngs of Oyster Bay, a descendant of Elizabeth Fones.

 Van De Water served as the rector of Christ Church in Oyster Bay, and accompanied Theodore Roosevelt to Cuba during the Spanish American War and became the chaplain of the 71st New York Volunteers.
-He served as rector of St. Andrew's Episcopal Church (New York City) in Harlem from 1880 to 1920, as well as the chaplain of Columbia University from 1892 to 1905.
+He served as rector of St. Andrew's Episcopal Church in Harlem from 1880 to 1920, as well as the chaplain of Columbia University from 1892 to 1905.

 After retiring from St. Andrew's he became the rector of the Church (later Chapel) of the Beloved Disciple in Manhattan's Upper East Side, which later became St. Thomas More Roman Catholic Church.

+Van De Water died at his home in Manhattan on March 15, 1925, and was buried at Youngs Memorial Cemetery in Oyster Bay.